SergeyShytikov/kottans-frontend/Readme.md

 ### Flexbox Froggy

-- funy and intresting game, it give supervisual information about each flexbox properties
+- funny and intresting game, it give supervisual information about each flexbox properties
 <details><summary>Results</summary>
 <p>